Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Conclusion

 \section{Conclusion}

-The adoption of processing-in-memory (PiM) architectures has gained significant attention due to their ability to provide high performance and low energy consumption by reducing data movement bottlenecks.
-In this work, we introduce IMPACT, a new high-throughput main memory timing attack that takes advantage of the direct memory access provided by PiM architectures. \nba{\X{} exploits the shared DRAM row buffer to 1) establish covert channels to communicate with other processes at high throughput and 2) leak security-critical information of victim processes based on their memory accesses.
-IMPACT covert channels leverage parallelism and eliminate cache bypassing steps, resulting in increased throughput compared to existing main memory-based covert channels. \X{} side-channel attack targets a genomics application (i.e., DNA read mapping) and leaks the private characteristics of a user’s sample genome by leveraging PiM operations.} The proposed countermeasures for IMPACT and the discussion on secure and robust PiM architecture designs highlight the need for addressing security concerns in PiM systems.
+We introduce IMPACT, a set of high-throughput main memory timing attacks that leverage the direct memory access enabled by \nbcr{4}{Processing-in-Memory} (PiM) architectures. \nba{\X{} exploits the shared DRAM row buffer to 1) establish covert channels to communicate with other processes at high throughput and 2) leak security-critical information of victim processes based on their memory accesses.
+IMPACT covert channels leverage parallelism and eliminate cache bypassing steps, resulting in increased throughput compared to existing main memory-based covert channels. \X{} side-channel attack targets a genomics application and leaks the private information with a low error rate.} We evaluate and discuss four potential defense mechanisms against IMPACT and eventually conclude that mitigating \X{} incurs high performance overhead and more research is needed to find low-overhead solutions.